The Department of Biology at UNI specializes in mentoring undergraduate research experiences. View some of our students' projects at UNI Scholarworks.

 Why do research as an undergraduate?

 Students who do scientific research as undergraduates say it changes their lives.
 They get to be discoverers of scientific information rather than consumers.
-It makes them more competitive when applying to graduate and professional schools.
+It makes them more competitive when applying to jobs or graduate and professional schools.
 But most of all, they join the ranks of scientists, seekers of knowledge following a centuries-old intellectual tradition.

 Independent Study (BIOL 4198)